theon/theon.github.com/content/articles/scala.md

 # 1. Scala feels like a dynamically typed language, but without the suck

-Generally speaking, I'm not a fan of dynamically typed languages.
-They definitely have their pros, but the vast majority of the time I miss the nice things you get with static typed langauges:
+That's a bit harsh - I enjoy using dynamically typed languages, but generally speaking I tend to lean towards statically typed langauges because:

  * When using a library I know what to pass into functions.
 I don't have to play the guessing game (or wade through library code that should be encapsulated from me) if documentation is poor.
  * Intelligent code completion.
  * Compile time type checking.

-One thing I love about dynamically typed languages is that you can knock things up really quick.
-With statically typed languages you can feel like you are getting bogged down in the with the vebose syntax - you have to specify types everywhere.
+I know there are counter benefits to using dynamically typed languages and one of the things I love about dynamically typed languages is that they are generally much more succinct and allow knock things up really quick.
+With statically typed languages you can feel like you are getting bogged down in the with the vebose syntax - you have to specify types everywhere!

 Scala strikes a nice balance in this regard.
-Declaring varibles is succinct as you need not declare the type:
+Declaring varibles is concise as you need not declare the type:

     val animal = "Cat"

-Despite this, Scala is a statically typed language.
+Despite the lack of a type, Scala is a statically typed language.
 Functions _must_ declare their argument and return types and this is why is the type declaration is optional for variables - no matter what you are assigning to your variable Scala can infer the variable type (note: if you are only declaring a variable and not assigning anything to it, you must specify the type).

 Scala is succinct is many other ways, which leads be to....